-Anahaw (Livistona rotundifolia) is a native palm with smooth leaves or tree of wood and with leaves bent on the edges of branches.
+Anahaw (Livistona rotundifolia) is a native palm with smooth leaves or a tree of wood and with leaves bent on the edges of branches.

 It is considered the National Leaves of the Philippines.

-The leaves of Anahaw are broad, round and, green.
+The leaves of Anahaw are broad, round, and green.
 The leaves stalk are thorny and grow around its own body.

 The leaves reach a height of 20 meters when it grows naturally on a range of terrain forest.
 But if it is in the garden or other artificial areas, it seems the growth in height and size of this palm are prevented.